nextflow-io/nf-prov/README.md

 }
 ```

+## Configuration

-The plugin also adds a new `quilt` config scope which supports the following options:
+The plugin adds a new `quilt` config scope which supports the following options:

 | Config option 	    | Description 	            |
 |---	                |---	                      |